Akshaykn11/Multi-Map-Navigation-and-Wormhole-Implementation-in-ROS-2/READMEfile.markdown

 - **Separate Room Mapping**: Each room is mapped individually using TurtleBot3 simulation and Nav2's SLAM capabilities.
 - **Wormhole Mechanism**: Overlapping regions (wormholes) enable seamless map transitions, with positions stored in an SQLite database.
 - **C++ Action Server**: A modular action server handles navigation goals, directing the robot to navigate within the same map or through wormholes to a target map.
-- **Documentation**: Clear pseudocode and modular design for easy integration and future enhancements.

 The package is built for ROS 2 Humble on Ubuntu 22.04 LTS, using TurtleBot3 for simulation and Nav2 for navigation.